Resources¶

 index = jnp.argmin(dist, axis=1)

-return y[index]
+return self.y[index]

 nn = FirstNearestNeighbor(X, y)